cmu-pasta/fray-benchmark/README.md

 1. RR is very sensitive to the kernel version, CPU architecture, and the system configuration.
 Different systems may produce different results.

-2. We have been improving Fray for the past few months, and the results may not be consistent with the paper.
+2. We have been improving Fray for the past few months, you may see better results for Fray for some benchmarks.